-NU, through its operating companies Connecticut Light & Power (CL&P), Western Massachusetts Electric (WMECo) and Public Service of New Hampshire (PSNH), manages nearly 1,900 miles of transmission line corridors or rights-of-way.
-Several of the companies’ policies related to rights-of-way use and maintenance are outlined in the following documents.
+Eversource manages nearly 2,300 miles of transmission line corridors or rights-of-way.
+Several of the company’s guidelines related to rights-of-way use and maintenance are outlined in the following documents.

 Permitted & Non-Permitted Use on Transmission Rights-of-Way

-This policy document outlines CL&P and WMECo’s position on permitted and non-permitted uses on transmission rights-of-way.
+This document outlines Eversource’s position on permitted and non-permitted uses on transmission rights-of-way.
 It explains how to have a proposed use evaluated, including instructions on how to request a "Permitted Use Application.”

-Permitted & Non-Permitted Use on Transmission Rights-of-Way (CL&P and WMECo) (860KB)
+Permitted & Non-Permitted Use on Transmission Rights-of-Way (860KB)

 Restrictions on ATVs and Snowmobiles in Transmission Rights-of-Way

-This policy document outlines CL&P, WMECo and PSNH's position on the use of all-terrain vehicles (ATVs) on transmission rights-of-way.
-NU's general policy is not to grant permission, written or verbal, for use of ATVs and snowmobiles on transmission rights-of-way.
+This document outlines Eversource's position on the use of all-terrain vehicles (ATVs) on transmission rights-of-way.
+Eversource's general policy is not to grant permission, written or verbal, for use of ATVs and snowmobiles on transmission rights-of-way.

-Restrictions on ATVs and Snowmobiles in Transmission Rights-of-Way (CL&P, WMECo and PSNH) (230KB)
+Restrictions on ATVs and Snowmobiles in Transmission Rights-of-Way (230KB)

 Vegetation for Transmission Rights-of-Way

 For more information on types and locations of plantings compatible with transmission rights-of-way, use this Tree and Shrub Planting Guide (4MB).
-(Click on selections in the table of contents for information on a particular tree or shrub, or use the bookmarks in the left-hand column to find other sections of the guide.)
-Read more about vegetation management practices in these rights-of-way.
+Read more about vegetation management along electric rights-of-way (7.3MB).

 Herbicide Use on Transmission Rights-of-Way

-This policy outlines the use of herbicides within the vegetation management program, as well as the controls and best practices accompanying that use.
-NU adheres to all local, state and federal regulations pertaining to the use of herbicides and has been recognized by state agencies and the EPA for its vegetation management strategies.
+This document outlines the use of herbicides within the vegetation management program, as well as the controls and best practices accompanying that use.
+Eversource adheres to all local, state and federal regulations pertaining to the use of herbicides and has been recognized by state agencies and the EPA for its vegetation management strategies.

 Herbicide Use on Rights-of-Way (234KB)